TvishaMehta/Minigrid-RL-Comparison/README.md

 # Comparative Analysis of Reinforcement Learning Algorithms on MiniGrid

-This repository presents an implementation and comparison of classical tabular reinforcement learning algorithms on the MiniGrid environment as part of the IvLabs Summer Internship selection task.
+This repository presents an implementation and comparison of classical tabular reinforcement learning algorithms on the MiniGrid environment.

 The goal is to study and compare the learning behavior of different RL algorithms in a discrete state–action space.